lltrx/lltrx/README.md

 ## 🚀 Current Status
 - 🔭 Working on: None
-- 🌱 Learning: Unity & AR Development
+- 🌱 Learning: Cloud ☁️
-- 👯 Looking to collaborate on: VR/AR Projects
+- 👯 Looking to collaborate on: Cloud ☁️
 - 💬 Available for: Freelance Projects & Technical Discussions

 ## 🤝 Connect With Me